ProfessionalJK/professionaljk-career-2026/projects/springboot-orders/README.md

 - Swagger UI: http://localhost:8080/swagger-ui.html   (or /swagger-ui/index.html)

 The UI lists available endpoints, request/response schemas for Order, and allows trying calls from browser.

+## Request Logging
+A RequestLoggingInterceptor logs all incoming HTTP requests:

+Format:
+<ISO_TIMESTAMP> Request → [<METHOD>] <PATH>

+To disable logging, remove or comment out the interceptor registration in WebMvcConfig.